Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J0955$-$6150}

 The profile has a wide ($\sim225$\degr) component that shows multiple sub-components separated from a narrow ($\sim18$\degr) component of much smaller amplitude.
 The polarisation profile was studied in detail by \cite{psr0955}, showing that the narrow component is highly polarised with a flat PA swing.
 The wide component shows a low degree of linear polarisation with a PA that is mostly flat but with a U-shape feature at its centre and some non-orthogonal jump at the leading part. \citet{psr0955} fitted an RVM to the data, indicating $\alpha \sim 73$\degr\ and $\zeta \sim 77$\degr, close to the value for the orbital inclination angle of $i=83$\degr.
-The gamma-rays detected show a double-peaked pulse profile that aligns perfectly with the wide component, suggesting that this dominant radio feature is originating from the LC, whereas the narrow weaker component is from the PC.
+The gamma-ray profile is double peaked and aligns perfectly with the wide component, suggesting that this dominant radio feature is originating from the LC, whereas the narrow weaker component is from the PC.